Last Updated:

 Bexsero, a multicomponent recombinant vaccine against meningococcal group B disease only is funded for children between 8 weeks and 12 months (catch up to 59 months until 31 August 2025); two doses are available 8 weeks apart for individuals aged between 13 and 25 years (inclusive), who are entering close living situations within the next 3 months; or are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, youth Justice residences or prisons.
 See more in our quick facts.

-Conjugated meningococcal vaccines that protect against either groups A, C, W and Y or group C disease only are also available in New Zealand.
+Conjugated meningococcal vaccines that protect against either groups A, C, W and Y are also available in New Zealand.
 For best protection against all meningococcal disease in New Zealand, separate vaccinations against group B disease and groups A, C, Y and W disease are recommended.

 Bexsero is broadly protective against meningococcal group B disease and is different to the MeNZB™ vaccine used in New Zealand between 2004 and 2011.
 The MeNZB vaccine was designed to target a specific type of meningococcal group B bacterium that only caused disease here in New Zealand.
 MeNZB was not meant for long term use.
 The vaccine was withdrawn once the rate of disease was significantly reduced.
 However, the active component of the MeNZB vaccine has contributed to the successful development of Bexsero.